ayushigarg1/AmazonCypressAutomation/README.md

 ## Defect Found

 Identified a defect with displayed search count result for same search.
-Attached word document in defect folder with the details and steps to product it
+Attached word document in **defect** folder with the details and steps to reproduce it

 ## Jenkins Integration